 This may be the best-known chapter in Tolkien’s entire works, and is certainly one of the most highly regarded.
 Within the pages of the spookily titled “Riddles In The Dark”, Tolkien presents an incredibly vivid and remarkable episodic adventure, and through this we get three crucial things: the real start of Bilbo’s rise to become the heroic character he ought to be; the introduction of one of the most iconic fantasy characters of all time; and our first look at the singular object that will dominate the remainder of Tolkien’s bibliography.

-I’ve always really loved the opening paragraph of this chapter, that I feel is just so good at emphasizing the kind of tone and tenor that Tolkien wants to set for this chapter.
+I’ve always really loved the opening paragraph of this chapter, that I feel is just so good at emphasizing the kind of tone and tenor that Tolkien wants to set.
 He starts with the sheer darkness surrounding Bilbo: “When Bilbo opened his eyes, he wondered if he had; for it was just as dark as with them shut.”
 He extends this by commenting on Bilbo’s loneliness: “No one was anywhere near him.”
 He injects some of his signature author commentary to make clear Bilbo’s panic at his circumstances: “Just imagine his fright!“.
 And he concludes his opening with a typically excellent use of repeated words to really emphasise the bleakness: “He could hear nothing, see nothing, and he could feel nothing except the stone of the floor.”

 Tolkien doesn’t need to elaborate too much of course, because the horror of Bilbo’s situation – trapped in a lightless tunnel at the root of a mountain with no idea of where to go – is plainly obvious.
 It reminded me, then and now, of Jules Verne’s Journey To The Centre Of The Earth, and how the character of Axel finds himself in a similar situation: